hujhax/austin-improv-wiki/Ben Masten.md

 **Ben Masten** is an improv performer and transplant from New York City.

 ## History
 Ben trained in improv in New York.
-He visited Austin for [[Out of Bounds Comedy Festival 2011]] and decided to move here.
+He visited Austin for [[The Out of Bounds Comedy Festival]] in 2011, and decided to move here.
 Then he did.

 ## Troupes
 * [[Century]] (2013-Present)